 An awesome 3-acre corn maze is the big attraction at Bushel and a Peck Market.
-Folks also really love the outdoor bowling setup, wagon rides, playground, and photo cutout boards, and the best part is that these activities are completely free!
+Folks also really love the outdoor bowling setup, wagon rides, playground, and photo cutout boards.
+The best part is that these activities are completely free!

-Obviously, when you get to pick your own pumpkin and picking your own apples are pretty fantastic activities as well.
+Picking your own pumpkins and apples are pretty fantastic activities.
 Additionally, the on-site bakery serves up some excellent fall treats, and food vendors tend to visit on the weekends.
-The produce, food, and baked goods do cost money of course, but these are priced fairly and come highly recommended.
+The produce, food, and baked goods do cost money, of course, but they are priced fairly and come highly recommended.

 While a visit to this orchard won’t fill an entire day, it will certainly give you and your family a few hours of fun and lots of great memories at a very affordable price.